mrf0rtuna4/Git-Markdown-AutoTranslator/README.md

 >
 > This may affect the quality of the translation.
 It may also cause the system to MIS-identify your file data.

-This GitHub Action automatically generates and pushes localized versions of your *.md files based on the supported languages.
+This GitHub Action automatically generates and pushes localized versions of your **markdown** files based on the supported languages.

 ## Usage